semgrep/testo/docsrc/README.md

 See https://ocaml.org/docs/generating-documentation to understand the Odoc setup.

-To build or rebuild the documentation, run `make doc` from the project root.
+To build or rebuild the documentation, run `make` from here or `make doc` from the project root.

+To preview the documentation locally, run `make live` (requires Python).